u8slvn/sutoppu/README.md

 #   'InPromotionCategory': 'Product must be in eligible promotion category.',
 #   'PriceThreshold': 'Product must cost at least $50.',
 #   'NewArrival': 'Product must be added within the last 30 days.',
-#   'InStock': 'Not ~ Product must be in stock.'
+#   'InStock': 'Expected condition to NOT satisfy: Product must be in stock.'
 # }
 ```